yanhui09/MAGpy/install.md

 # review license
 # accept license
 # accept or change home location
-# yes to placing it in your path
+# yes to running conda init to place it in your path

 # source .bashrc
 source $HOME/.bashrc